 - Gently move your racket towards the shuttle, without making opponent to guess an upcoming drive.

 - Aim it to hit.

-- And flick it hard, with some power, horizontaly above the net, towards your opponent, to make him/her unbalance.
+- And flick it hard, with some power, horizontally above the net, towards your opponent, to make him/her unbalance.

 - Remember, don't swing your arm while hitting the shuttle, because it could go out of the court.
-Only flick with a great power, used to be sufficient.
+The only flick with a great power used to be sufficient.

-- You could either bring some variation in your Drive based on speed and angle, for ex - Diagonally crosscourt with slower speed can be more effiecient if your opponent is on the back court.
+- You could either bring some variation in your Drive based on speed and angle, for example - Diagonally crosscourt with slower speed can be more efficient if your opponent is in the backcourt.

 Here is the video tutorial by Sikana English, to help you understand better

-Preparation is always makes an impact on backhand shots, and nothing big you need to do in it except practicing to switch your grips from forehand to backhand, and reverse recpectively.
+Preparation is always made an impact on backhand shots, and nothing big you need to do in it except practising to switch your grips from forehand to backhand and reverse respectively.